PBS restriction changes to type 2 diabetes mellitus (T2DM) medicines

 |

-In July 2022, when considering the cost-effectiveness review of GLP-1 RAs, the PBAC recommended that the Drug Utilisation Sub-Committee (DUSC) of the PBAC undertake a utilisation analysis of T2DM medicines, which would include an estimation of the extent of use of GLP‑1 RAs outside the PBS restrictions.
+In July 2022, the PBAC considered a report on the cost-effectiveness of GLP-1 RAs compared to sulfonylureas for the treatment of T2DM.
+The PBAC considered the clinical outcomes to be uncertain due to the paucity of trial data.
+Noting the potentially high and uncertain estimates of cost-effectiveness, the PBAC did not recommend broadening the current restrictions for GLP-1 RAs.
+The PBAC expressed concern over the rapid growth in PBS-subsidised use of GLP-1 RAs and recommended that the Drug Utilisation Sub-Committee (DUSC) of the PBAC undertake a utilisation analysis of T2DM medicines, which would include an estimation of the extent of use of GLP‑1 RAs outside the PBS restrictions.

 DUSC analysis of medicines for the treatment of type 2 diabetes - September 2022